GoogleCloudPlatform/community/tutorials/cloud-functions-twilio-voice-record/index.md

 The sample Cloud Function is triggered by a webhook request from Twilio when a voice call is made to your Twilio phone number.
 The webhook validates that the request came from Twilio, prompts the user to leave a recording, then records the call.
-When the recording becomes available, the recording is transcribed, and analyzed for sentiment, entities, and syntax.
+When the recording becomes available, the recording is transcribed and analyzed for sentiment, entities, and syntax.
 The final results are stored in a Cloud Storage bucket.